-Wooing Tree Pinot Noir 2007 wins gold at the International Wines and Spirits Competition London 2009.
+Wooing Tree Pinot Noir 2007 wins gold at the New Zealand International Wine Show.

-The Wooing Tree Pinot Noir 2007 is no stranger to success, having now won 6 gold medals this year:-
+The Wooing Tree Pinot Noir 2007 is no stranger to success, having now won 4 gold medals this year at the following events:-

-Wooing Tree is situated in the heart of Central Otago next to the town of Cromwell and opposite the big fruit sculpture.
-The family owned single vineyard site specialises in Pinot Noir and also produces a Rosé and a still Blanc de Noir called “Blondie” from the same grapes.
-The new label has had a remarkable first few years, 3 trophies, numerous gold medals, 5 star ratings, and praise from wine writers worldwide.
+Wooing Tree is situated in the heart of Central Otago, New Zealand, next to the town of Cromwell and opposite the big fruit sculpture.
+The family owned single vineyard site specialises in Pinot Noir and also produces a Rosé and a still Blanc de Noir called "Blondie" from the same grape variety.
+Wooing Tree Chardonnay has also just been added to the portfolio.
+The Wooing Tree label has had a remarkable first few years, 3 trophies, numerous gold medals, 5 star ratings, and praise from wine writers worldwide.